yangshiteng/DS04---Decision-Tree-and-Random-Forest/README.md

 Decision trees classify the examples by sorting them down the tree from the root to some leaf/terminal node, with the leaf/terminal node providing the classification of the example.

-Each node in the tree acts as a test case for some attribute, and each edge descending from the node corresponds to the possible answers to the test case.
-This process is recursive in nature and is repeated for every subtree rooted at the new node.

 The primary challenge in the decision tree implementation is to identify which attributes do we need to consider as the root node and each level.
 Handling this is to know as the attributes selection.
 We have different attributes selection measures to identify the attribute which can be considered as the root note at each level.

 ## 1.3 How do Decision Trees work?